-Source Content Context Do I trust it Brief details of the source Everybody earned money by using us They treated us as a colony and used us as a market.
-They exploited us but they could not suppress us.
-We suffered.' source saying?
+Source Content Context Do I trust it Brief details of the source What is the source saying?
+What is the relevant information?
 Who wrote it?
 When was it written?
 Why was it written or produced?
 Fact or opinion?
 Many sources are opinions.
 What opinion is expressed here?
 What other sources or information will help me to evaluate it?

-Here is an example as to how this table can be used for Source A on page 152:
+Here is an example as to how this table can be used for Source A on page 148: